osg-htc/user-documentation/documentation/overview/references/frequently-asked-questions.md

 <details>
 <summary>How to cite or acknowledge OSG?</summary>
 <br>
-Whenever you make use of OSG resources, services or tools, we request you acknowledge OSG in your presentations and publications using the informtion provided on the [Acknowledging the OSG Consortium](https://osg-htc.org/acknowledging.html) page.
+Whenever you make use of OSG resources, services or tools, we request you acknowledge OSG in your presentations and publications using the informtion provided on the <a href="https://osg-htc.org/acknowledging.html">Acknowledging the OSG Consortium</a> page.
 </details>

 ## Software